 My passions are dolls, languages, historic buildings, antiques and folklore.
 I also enjoy reading accounts of the supernatural – ghosts, near death experiences, alien encounters… there’s a lot of interesting things out there!
 In my spare time, you’ll usually find me painting, playing video games or reading reference books (not so much reading as looking at the pretty pictures…).
-I also spend a lot of my weekends at events and art exhibitions, take a look at the Contact page to see a list of where you can find me around the UK (and sometimes, beyond!).
+I also spend a lot of my weekends at events and art exhibitions, take a look at the News & Events page to see a list of where you can find me around the UK (and sometimes, beyond!).

 ★ About my work ★